tororosoba0534/collab-note-yjs-client/README.md

 # Welcome to Collab-Note-YJS !!!

 Collab-Note-YJS is a multi-repo project which divided by two repositories (frontend and backend).
-This repository is the frontend part.
+This repository is the **_frontend_** part.
 [You can access deployed project from here!](https://collab-note-yjs.herokuapp.com/)

 ## Tech stack

-- Typescript
+- TypeScript
 - React
 - [Tailwind CSS](https://tailwindcss.com/) (styling)
   - partially using ordinary CSS